cloudbiskuit/notefort/README.md

 Additionally, create the following Github Actions Variable:
 - **EKS_CLUSTER_NAME**: "notefort-cluster"

-## Go Live
+## Try it Out: Go Live
-#### Artifacts - build
+#### Artifacts - React
 This workflow performs the following tasks:
+- Create AWS ECR notefort-react registry if it does not already exist.
+- Build, tag (commit hash + latest), and push the image to AWS ECR Registry.
+- Replace the image tag in the react.yaml Kubernetes deployment file with the latest commit hash, and commit the updated file to the GitHub repository.

+#### Artifacts - NodejsA
+This workflow performs the following tasks:
+- Create AWS ECR notefort-nodejsa registry if it does not already exist.
+- Build, tag (commit hash + latest), and push the image to AWS ECR Registry.
+- Replace the image tag of nodejsa in the values.yaml Kubernetes Helm file with the latest commit hash, and commit the updated file to the GitHub repository.

+#### Artifacts - NodejsB
+This workflow performs the following tasks:
-- Create AWS ECR registries if they do not already exist.
+- Create AWS ECR notefort-nodejsb registry if it does not already exist.
-- Build, tag (commit hash+latest), and push only the images whose source code has changed to ECR .
+- Build, tag (commit hash + latest), and push the image to AWS ECR Registry.
+- Replace the image tag of nodejsb in the values.yaml Kubernetes Helm file with the latest commit hash, and commit the updated file to the GitHub repository.

 #### Artifacts - Cleanup
 This workflow deletes the AWS ECR registries belonging to the application.